chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-ahmed-body/2d-transient-flow-around-ahmed-body.rst

 Mesh
 ~~~~~
 Geometry parameters can be adapted in the "Parameters" section of the ``.geo`` file, as shown below.
-Namely the step parameter ``phi`` can be easily adapted.
+For instance, the step parameter ``phi`` could be changed.

 .. code-block:: text